P1AC: Revisiting Absolute Pose From a Single Affine Correspondence: Abstract

 \section{Abstract}

-We introduce a novel solution to the problem of estimating the pose of a calibrated camera given a single observation of an oriented point and an affine correspondence to a reference image.
-Affine correspondences have traditionally been used to improve feature matching over wide baselines; however, little previous work has considered the use of such correspondences for absolute camera pose computation.
-The advantage of our approach (P1AC) is that it requires only a single correspondence in the minimal case in comparison to the traditional point-based approach (P3P) which requires at least three points.
-Our method removes the limiting assumptions made in previous work and provides a general solution that is applicable to large-scale image-based localization.
-Our evaluation on synthetic data shows that our approach is numerically stable and more robust to point observation noise than P3P.
-We also evaluate the application of our approach for large-scale image-based localization and demonstrate a practical reduction in the number of iterations and computation time required to robustly localize an image.
+Affine correspondences have traditionally been used to improve feature matching over wide baselines.
+While recent work has successfully used affine correspondences to solve various relative camera pose estimation problems, less attention has been given to their use in absolute pose estimation.
+We introduce the first general solution to the problem of estimating the pose of a calibrated camera given a single observation of an oriented point and an affine correspondence.
+The advantage of our approach (P1AC) is that it requires only a single correspondence, in comparison to the traditional point-based approach (P3P), significantly reducing the combinatorics in robust estimation.
+P1AC provides a general solution that removes restrictive assumptions made in prior work and is applicable to large-scale image-based localization.
+We propose a minimal solution to the P1AC problem and evaluate our novel solver on synthetic data, showing its numerical stability and performance under various types of noise.
+On standard image-based localization benchmarks we show that P1AC achieves more accurate results than the widely used P3P algorithm.
+Code for our method is available at \url{https://github.com/jonathanventura/P1AC/}.